-TO THE EDITOR OF THE STUNEY CAZETTE,
+TO THE EDITOR OF THE STUNEY GAZETTE, SIR.

-The Editar at the Australian Quarterly Journal, in his review of the Specimens of a Dialect of the Aborigines of New South Wales, Art.
+The Editor of the Australian Quarterly Journal his review of the Specimens of a Dialect of the Abu-rigines of New South Wales, Art.
 2, has alluded to the circumstances of the mission, in terms which render it necessary to explain.
-The London Missionary Society is perfectly ignorant of my unpleasant situation.
-The Directors, as a body, are uninformed of it as yet; and the Committee, who have taken upon themselves to act in the manner which has plunged one into the most perplexing difficulties, may, have possibly been misled by fulse representations from this Colony.
+The London Missionary Society is perfectly ignorant of my unpleasant situa-tion.
+The Directors, as a body, are uninformed of it as yet; and the Committee, who have taken upon tion.
+The Directors, as a body, are unintormed of it as yet; and the Committee, who have taken upon themselves to act in the manner which has plunged one into the most perplexing difficulties, may, have possibly been misled by false representations from this Colony, error, or I would avow it, and any gentleman see-my-accounts and instructions, to satisfy see-my-accounts and instructions, see my accounts and instructions, to satisfy themselves on this subject.
+I have drawn up a statement for the Directors of the London Missionary Society, to be sent to each individual, demanding investigation; the result of which I must await, before any new arrangements as to my future employment in this Colony, or the South Sew Islands, chir take place.